neo-chem-synth-wave/data-source/CONTRIBUTING.md

 ## Contribution Guidelines
-The contribution guidelines of this repository are as follows:
+The contribution guidelines of this repository are structured as follows:

 - [General](#general)
 - [Submitting Bugs, Questions, and Feedback](#submission-of-bugs-questions-and-feedback)